Rangers

 *Target of Opportunity.
 When a creature that you can see starts or ends their turn within range of a weapon you are holding, you can take a Reaction to make a weapon attack against that creature with that weapon.

-Level 15: Preservation Procedures
+Level 15: Strategic Sustainment

 *Evasion.
 When you are subjected to an effect that allows you to make a Dexterity saving throw to take only half damage, you instead take no damage if you succeed on the saving throw, and only half damage if you fail.